comunica/Article-SSWS2020-AMF/content/introduction.md

 there is a need to make TPF-based querying faster.
 We claim that AMF offers a way to achieve this without becoming too expensive for servers.
-The goal of this work is to gain a better understanding of how AMF interfacts with TPF, and how its previously discovered increase in query execution times can be mitigated.
+The goal of this work is to gain a better understanding of how AMF interacts with TPF, and how its previously discovered increase in query execution times can be mitigated.
 Therefore, we extend the client-side algorithm from [Vander Sande et al.](cite:cites amf2015) to exploit AMF metadata earlier during query evaluation for speeding up query execution.